Challenger expedition: Scientific objectives

 The primary thermometer used throughout the Challenger expedition was the Miller–Casella thermometer, which contained two markers within a curved mercury tube to record the maximum and minimum temperature through which the instrument traveled.
 Several of these thermometers would be lowered at various depths for recording.
 However, this design assumed that the water closer to the surface of the ocean was always warmer than that below.
 During the voyage, Challenger's crew tested the reversing thermometer, which could measure temperature at specified depths.
 Afterwards, this type of thermometer was used extensively until the second half of the 20th century.
-After the return of the Challenger, C.W.
+After the return of Challenger, C.W.
 Thomson asked Peter Tait to solve a thorny and important question: to evaluate the error in the measurement of the temperature of deep waters caused by the high pressures to which the thermometers were subjected.
 Tait solved this question and continued his work with a more fundamental study on the compressibility of liquids leading to his famous Tait equation.
 William Dittmar of Glasgow University established the composition of seawater.
 Murray and Alphonse François Renard mapped oceanic sediments.

 Thomson believed, as did many adherents of the then-recent theory of evolution, that the deep sea would be home to "living fossils" long extinct in shallower waters, examples of "missing links".
 They believed that the conditions of constant cold temperature, darkness, and lack of currents, waves, or seismic events provided such a stable environment that evolution would slow or stop entirely.
 Louis Agassiz believed that in the deeps "we should expect to find representatives of earlier geological periods."
 Thomas Huxley stated that he expected to see "zoological antiquities which in the tranquil and little changed depths of the ocean have escaped the causes of destruction at work in the shallows and represent the predominant population of a past age."
 Nothing of the sort came to pass, however; though a few organisms previously regarded as extinct were found and cataloged among the many new discoveries, the harvest was typical of what might be found in exploring any equivalent extent of new territory.
-Furthermore, in the process of preserving specimens in alcohol, Thomson and chemist John Young Buchanan realized that he had inadvertently debunked Huxley's prior report of Bathybius haeckelii, an acellular protoplasm covering the sea bottoms, which was purported to be the link between non-living matter and living cells.
+Furthermore, in the process of preserving specimens in alcohol, Thomson and chemist John Young Buchanan realised that he had inadvertently debunked Huxley's prior report of Bathybius haeckelii, an acellular protoplasm covering the sea bottoms, which was purported to be the link between non-living matter and living cells.
 The net effect was a setback for the proponents of evolution.